-The designated person will gather information and arrange a meeting between the Clerk and Chair of Trustees, to establish the facts.
+The designated person will gather information and arrange a meeting between the Clerk, the General Manager and the designated person to establish the facts.
 A full record of the meeting will be made.

 This meeting is to establish facts and decide given the nature of the report, if the individual and the incident fall within the Care Act section 42 criteria for referral to the safeguarding team or if another course of action is more appropriate.
 The safeguarding team may be contacted for advice.
 If the police or other emergency services were called, the incident must be reported to the Local Authority.